dadahcr2/reference/_posts/2024-10-25-Raider-icon.md

-Raider Icon Image below (you should be able to copy/save it)
+You should be able to copy/save the image

 ![](/assets/images/icon-vehicle-raider.png)